CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 - Network type (point-to-point or broadcast).
 Broadcast is the default setting.
   Cumulus Networks recommends that you configure the interface as point-to-point unless you intend to use the Ethernet media as a LAN with multiple connected routers.
 Point-to-point provides a simplified adjacency state machine; there is no need for DR/BDR election and *LSA reflection*.
 See {{<exlink url="http://tools.ietf.org/rfc/rfc5309" text="RFC5309">}} for a more information.
   {{%notice note%}}
-  Point-to-point is required for {{<link url="#ospf-unnumbered" text="OSPF unnumbered">}}.
+  Point-to-point is required for {{<link url="#ospfv2-unnumbered" text="OSPFv2 unnumbered">}}.
   {{%/notice%}}
 - Hello interval.
 The number of seconds between hello packets sent on the interface.
 The default is 10 seconds.
 - Dead interval.
-Then number of seconds before neighbors declare the router down after they stop hearing hello packets.
+The number of seconds before neighbors declare the router down after they stop hearing hello packets.
 The default is 40 seconds.
 - Priority in becoming the OSPF Designated Router (DR) on a broadcast interface.
 The default is priority 1.